Cookbook Author "Wildman" Steve Brill

 Where did you learn about edible plants?

-Use all resources you can find -- cookbooks, the Internet, TV, friends, and classes. don't be afraid to experiment, but record everything on paper so you can preserve your successes and learn from your mistakes.
+Use all resources you can find—cookbooks, the Internet, TV, friends, and classes.
+Don't be afraid to experiment, but record everything on paper so you can preserve your successes and learn from your mistakes.

 Favorite Gadget?

 Skunk cabbage chili.
-Peterson's edible plant field guide says that you can dehydrate away the painfully-stinging calcium oxalate crystals from the leaves (which are easy to ID because they're large, conspicuous in the swamps where they grow, and smell like a skunk).
+Peterson's edible plant field guide says that you can dehydrate away the painfully stinging calcium oxalate crystals from the leaves (which are easy to ID because they're large, conspicuous in the swamps where they grow, and smell like a skunk).
 After a week in the dehydrator, I added skunk cabbage leaves to a chili recipe and took one taste.
 After an hour of jumping up and down in pain like the 3 Stooges, sipping and spitting out water and cursing at the author, I flushed the whole recipe down the toilet.
-In my books, I tell people "The day you find skunk cabbage is the night to go out for dinner," and, "Leave skunk cabbage for the skunks!"
+In my books, I tell people, "The day you find skunk cabbage is the night to go out for dinner," and, "Leave skunk cabbage for the skunks!"

 Favorite food to cook with?

-The prince (Agaricus augustus), one of the world's best wild mushrooms (because of the exceptionally-rainy weather, we found $300 worth of this gourmet delicacy twice on tours of Central Park in 2002)
+The Prince (Agaricus augustus), one of the world's best wild mushrooms (because of the exceptionally rainy weather, we found $300 worth of this gourmet delicacy twice on tours of Central Park in 2002)

 What do you eat at home?

-A huge variety of recipes with wild ingredients, all vegetarian, many from my cookbook.
+Many recipes with wild ingredients, all vegetarian, many from my cookbook.

 Thanks for the interview - RG